Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Proposed Solution

 \subsection{Optimal Joint Power Allocation (OJPA)}

 In this section, we present an optimal approach called the optimal joint power allocation (OJPA) scheme for transmiter and jammer.
 Since the transitions to state $s^{(k+1)}$ depend solely on the current state $s^{(k)}$ and the current action $a^{(k)}$, our system follows the Markov property.
 Therefore, the proposed problem outlined in (\ref{Problem}) is an online sequential decision-making problem with finite action, state spaces, and a bounded and consistent immediate reward function.
-We use MDP framework to obtain the solution where the goal is to make optimal decisions at each decision epoch to maximize the expected total reward \cite{puterman2014markov} \cite{bellman1957markovian}.
+We use MDP framework to obtain the solution where the goal is to make optimal decisions at each decision epoch to maximize the expected total reward \cite{puterman2014markov} \cite{bellman1957markovian} \footnote{Our proposed RL approach can be extended to multi-antenna systems, however, the curse of dimensionality, due to increased number of states, is a challenge.
+Leveraging deep RL techniques offers promising solutions to effectively address these difficulties.}.

 In general, a decision rule at the $k$th TS $d^{(k)}$ is expressed as a function of state $s^{(k)}$ such that $a^{(k)}=d^{(k)}(s^{(k)}): \mathcal{S} \xrightarrow{} \mathcal{A}$ denotes the action to be taken at decision epoch $k$ when the system state is $s^{(k)}$.
 Further, a general policy $\pi = \{d^{(0)}(s^{(0)}),d^{(1)}(s^{(1)}),\cdots, d^{(K-1)}(s^{(K-1)})\}$ constitutes a sequence of decision rules in all the decision epochs \cite{puterman2014markov}.
 The set of all feasible policies is represented by $\Pi$, where $\pi\in\Pi$ should satisfy (\ref{eq_feasible_action}) at all decision epochs.
 Then, starting with a given state $s^{(0)}$ in the first TS and following a policy $\pi$, the expected total reward between the first TS and until the network stops functioning is